The Soul is the Spiritual Child of The Creator

 Thus we live for a time, in a dense, physical body, which is dominated by the Material Plane of Consciousness.

-This time has been likened to Winter, for it is a dark and baron experience, which makes us very aware of the needs of physical reality.
+This time has been likened to Winter, for it is a dark and barren experience, which makes us very aware of the needs of physical reality.

 This last phase can be likened to Summer; the ripening of fruit upon the vine, and a time when we are full and content with all things.